 With less brokers, there is the commensurate decline in the type of funds brokers favor (the ones that pay them most).
 Broker-sold or “load” funds are going the way of the dodo in place of ETFs in wrap accounts or institutional share class mutual funds.
 Morningstar notes that “Load shares, which charged an asset-weighted expense ratio of 1.02% in 2014, held just 20% of assets as of year-end, down from 37% in 2004.”

-The pendulum is not going to be swinging back to higher-cost funds any time soon, contra the opinion of Fidelity’s chief Abigail Johnson.
+The pendulum is not going to be swinging back to higher-cost funds any time soon.
 Actively managed funds will either react by rationalizing their costs or continue to watch the dollars flow out.

 One other anomaly worth mentioning – investors are allocating to one area with higher than average fees, the liquid alts space.
 That said, it’s such a small pocket of the overall fund biz that it’s hardly worth mentioning at this point.
 Time will tell whether liquid alts can grow into a much large contributor to the industry and still maintain high internal expense ratios.